1.”Keep” your publishing.

 2. You need to sign with a big record company if you want to be successful.

 The common misconception is that the big record labels have the fool-proof formula for chart success.
-Sign to a big label, or better still a “major”, and you’re guaranteed to be a big star.
+If you sign to a big label, or better still a “major”, then you’re guaranteed to be a big star.